RobBednark/quiz-me/README.md

 https://github.com/neutronX/django-markdownx
 https://github.com/erwinmatijsen/django-markdownify
 https://github.com/sv0/django-markdown-app
-* 7.15.20 ADD options to order by questions with/without answers
 * 7.15.20 ADD a RELEASE HISTORY / CHANGE LOG page to see what's been changed when
-* 7.15.20 ADD django-toolbar back in (why? show query counts and SQL commands)
-* 7.15.20 REFACTOR reduce number of queries in view code to speed up page load
 * 7.17.20 FIX django-pagedown not working with Debug=False (add question: not showing markdown; command+k not working)
 * 7.18.20 Get running on linode
 * 7.15.20 CHECK if there is an unnecessary redirect; when hitting http://127.0.0.1:8000/question/ there is a ("GET / HTTP/1.1" 302 0) and _get_next_question() logs the same messages twice